calaldees/teachingWorkshops/teacherTraining/_unsorted.md

             * Resilience
             * Problem-solving skills
             * Engagement
-* resilience

-Reading and tracing code

-> Lister (2011) describes that novices need to be able to trace code with more than 50% accuracy before they can begin to confidently write programs of their own

-> (Black et al. 2013).
-The key aspects that they identified were the importance to teachers of making Computing fun and relevant.

-computational thinking can be explicitly taught as part of the new curriculum (Csizmadia et al. 2015).

-Challenges

-6 %, teachers reported to have no problems with respect to teaching Computing.
+> 6% of teachers in the survey reported to have _no problems_ with respect to teaching Computing

-Subject knowledge 	97
-Differentiation 	59
-Lack of time 	53

-* Teachers’ own subject knowledge
+* Teachers’ own subject knowledge (1st)
+* Differentiation to meet different levels of ability (2nd)
+    * Primary school and personal interest
+    * > The gap between those that engage and achieve very quickly grows at an alarming rate
 * Students lack of understanding of content
     * > Students do not realise nature of subject before they start and sometimes find it very challenging
         * > Often the subject is viewed as ICT and most students do not know the difference.
 For many it comes as a shock that there is a lot of problem solving as opposed to ICT
     * > students lack a basic understanding and can want to progress to work on projects beyond their ability
     * > students tend to try to learn ‘rules’ and then cannot apply the theory to their practical work
+    * > Getting across the concept of a variable and why / how variables are used is always a challenge
 * Technical problems in school
     *  > lack of support and understanding from their managers of the complexities of teaching Computing and unwillingness on the part of technical staff to contemplate installing software that they consider could compromise the integrity and security of the school’s computer network.
-* Differentiation to meet different levels of ability
-    * Primary school and personal interest
-    * > The gap between those that engage and achieve very quickly grows at an alarming rate
 * Students willingness or ability to problem solve
     * > finding ways to encourage pupils to logically think through their problems, rather than ask for assistance at the first sign of difficulty
     * A student can know a _FOR Loop_ and _IF Statement_ but cant combine them